 The Spy window will initially appear under your character portrait, but can be moved by dragging the title bar.
 The title bar contains the following buttons:

-- Stats: Opens the Statistics window which shows a list of all enemies encountered, the win/loss records if a killing blow was recorded and the last location and time the enemy was detected.
+- Stats: Opens the Statistics Window which shows a list of all enemies encountered

 - Close: Hides the Spy window.
 Spy is configured by default to show itself again when the next enemy player is detected.
-Alternatively you can type /spy show to manually show the addon.
+Alternatively you can type /spy show to manually show the Spy Window.

 As enemy players are detected they will be added to the Nearby list.
-Clicking buttons in the list will target the enemy player (this only works when you are out of combat).
 Hovering over entries in the list will display a tooltip with the enemy player's details, including the last seen time and location.
-Right-clicking buttons displays a drop down menu which will allow you to manually:
+Right-clicking on them will displays a drop down menu which will allow you to:

-- Remove the enemy player from the Nearby list.
+- Remove the enemy player from the Nearby ist.

-- Add/remove the enemy player to/from your Ignore and Kill On Sight lists.
+- Add/remove the enemy player to/from your Ignore or Kill On Sight list.

 - Announce the enemy player's details to a chat channel of your choice.

 - Set multiple Kill On Sight reasons, if the player is on your Kill On Sight list.

 If enemy players remain undetected they will be removed from the Nearby list after a configurable amount of time.
 The Nearby list will always sort by the time each enemy player was initially detected, with enemy players who are on the Kill On Sight list or actively performing actions being placed at the top of the list.
 Spy is configured by default to switch back to the Nearby list when the next enemy player is detected.